Annual renewal fees are $50.

-To renew your membership, just select the appropriate plan at the bottom of this page, if you're not already logged in, then log in at this screen, and then check and update your details and pay for your membership (make sure that you enter the discount code).
+To renew your membership, just select the appropriate plan at the bottom of this page, if you're not already logged in, then log in at this screen, and then check and update your details and pay for your membership.

 Payment is via Paypal, but don't worry if you don't have a Paypal account as paypal allows you to pay via credit or debit account.